akhilsrivatsa/SecureHash/README.md

 4. The coin with the most 0s you managed to find.

    **Ans**.
 Our application returns all the coins with leading zeros equal to the input, hence all the coins mined will contain the no of leading zeros given in the input.
+The highest input successfully hashed was 7.

 5. The largest number of working machines you were able to run your code with.